UndergroundLabs/Imgur2FB/README.md

 # Imgur2FB
+---

+** Build your Facebook pages ... on autopilot **

 Imgur2FB downloads a random image from imgur.com and uploads the image to your Facebook page.
 The script will also pick a top comment from the Imgur image page, and post the comment as the status message for the image when uploading to Facebook.

 ## Install